AstraZeneca/runnable/README.md

 # Hello from magnus

-Magnus is a datascience pipeline definition and execution tool.
+Magnus is a data science pipeline definition and execution tool.
 It provides a way to:

 - Define a pipeline steps and the flow.
 - Run the pipeline in any environment, local is default.